dida-do/GeoGrapher/README.md

         resolution=10,
         date=(“NOW-1DAY”, “NOW”),
         area_relation='Contains')
-When dealing with 'large' polygons consider using the `filter_out_polygons_contained_in_union_of_intersecting_imgs` argument (see docstring).
+All the downloader (`'sentinel-2'` or `'jaxa'`) specific arguments will be remembered and used as defaults after the first time the method is called.
+When dealing with 'large' polygons consider using the
+`filter_out_polygons_contained_in_union_of_intersecting_imgs` argument (see docstring).

 ## Create new datasets from existing ones by cutting the images and labels (basic usage)